p4 jobs

 If you’re not sure of a field’s type, run p4 jobspec -o, which outputs the job specification used at your site.
 The p4 jobspec field called Fields: contains the job fields' names and datatypes.
 See p4 jobspec for a discussion of the different field types.

-Other Usage Notes
+Other Usage notes

-• The p4 user form has a JobView: field that allows a job view to be linked to a particular user.
+• The p4 user form has a JobView field that allows a job view to be linked to a particular user.
 After a user enters a job view into this field, any changelists he creates automatically list jobs that match the job view in this field.
 The jobs that are fixed by the changelist can be left in the form, and the jobs that are not should be deleted.

-• The -m max-r construct displays the last max jobs in alphanumeric order, not the max most recent jobs, but if you are using the default Helix Server job naming scheme (jobs numbered like job001394), alphanumeric job order is identical to order by entry date.
+• The -m max-r construct displays the last max jobs in alphanumeric order, not the max most recent jobs, but if you are using the default Helix Core Server job naming scheme (jobs numbered like job001394), alphanumeric job order is identical to order by entry date.

 • You can use the * wildcard to determine if a text field contains a value or not by checking for the job view "field=*"; any non-null value for field matches.